reshamas/reshamas.github.io/_posts/2018-08-05-write-speak-code:-raises-hope-for-an-inclusive-tech-culture.md

   - Slack was available to communicate with conference organizers as well as attendees
 - Lap Desks
   - lap desks were available to make working on the computer easier
+- Content Warnings
+  - emails were sent the day prior to any talks that were deemed "potentially triggering content."
+Examples include topics of self-help, mental health, disability and others.
+This communication alone prepared us as well as being a general acknowledgment that many of the topics, including those of career development, could trigger difficult feelings.

 ## My Experience
 This was my first time attending a WSC national conference.
 I am grateful to have received one of the scholarships and that it was located in a venue that accessible to me.
 As someone who cannot eat dairy, I was thankful that there were appropriate food options available.
 Although it was generous of WSC to offer Lyft service for mobility impaired attendees to go to the outside venues, since I recently had ankle surgery, I chose to stay in the main venue at Microsoft and attend the Explorations Track.
 I attended as much of the conference as I was able to, with my ankle healing.
 I did not attend for all 4 full days and skipped the evening events.